muzavan/blog-generator/README.md

 ```

 ## Wordpress.Generator
 This solution will generate content based on data you crawled from previous solution.
+The result can be seen in `<proj>\Data\generated-posts.xml`, while the dictionary will be saved in `<proj>\Data\words-dictionary.xml`.

 Please configure the Program.cs accordingly.
 ```